 Heavy Metals Testing refers to various forms of testing for any metallic chemical element that has a relatively high density and is toxic or poisonous at low concentrations.
-Some examples of heavy metals that can be quite toxic include mercury, cadmium, arsenic, chromium, thallium, antimony and lead.
+Some examples of heavy metals that can be quite toxic include mercury, cadmium, arsenic, chromium, thallium, antimony, and lead.
 Since they are a naturally occurring substance in the earth’s crust, they can’t be degraded or destroyed.
-Some heavy metals such as copper, selenium and zinc are essential to the human body in order to maintain our metabolism.
+Some heavy metals such as copper, selenium, and zinc are essential to the human body in order to maintain our metabolism.
 However, higher concentrations of toxic ones can lead to some very serious side effects.
 Such poisoning can be caused by contamination of drinking water as was found recently in a Michigan water supply.
-It could also be caused from emission sources into the air such as certain types of factories, by ingesting them in your food or absorption through your skin.
+It could also be caused by emission sources into the air such as certain types of factories, by ingesting them in your food or absorption through your skin.

 The danger of heavy metals is that they tend to accumulate and increase in concentration in a biological organism over time.
 Accumulation would occur when they are absorbed and stored faster than they are metabolized or excreted.
-They can enter a water supply by acidic rain, consumer waste and industrial pollution that accumulate into the streams, lakes, rivers and groundwater.
+They can enter a water supply by acidic rain, consumer waste, and industrial pollution that accumulate into the streams, lakes, rivers, and groundwater.

-In a Molecular, Clinical and Environmental Toxicology journal article Heavy Metals Toxicity and the Environment, the authors report that:
+In a Molecular, Clinical, and Environmental Toxicology journal article Heavy Metals Toxicity and the Environment, the authors report that:

 “These metals are systemic toxicants known to induce adverse health effects in humans, including cardiovascular diseases, developmental abnormalities, neurologic and neurobehavioral disorders, diabetes, hearing loss, hematologic and immunologic disorders, and various types of cancer.
 The main pathways of exposure include ingestion, inhalation, and dermal contact.
 The severity of adverse health effects is related to the type of heavy metal and its chemical form, and is also time and dose dependent.